-Nothing says Welcome Baby! quite like a baby shower.
+Nothing says, “Welcome Baby!” quite like a baby shower.
 Family and friends come together in person, virtually, or a combination of both, to celebrate the arrival of a new little one.
-It is a great opportunity to shower the parents-to-be with support and love as they grow their family.
-But it can get confusing as to when is the right time, and we’ designed our online baby shower plans to solve this.
+It is an excellent opportunity to shower the parents-to-be with support and love as they grow their family.
+But it can get confusing as to when it’s the ideal time to host a baby shower, and we’ve designed our online baby shower plans to solve this.

-When to have a baby shower?
+When to Have a Baby Shower?

 That’s the question.
 Is there such a thing as having it too early?
 Too late?
 What about a virtual shower, andwho pays?
 Read on for some things to think about when scheduling your baby shower.
 You’ll be sending out those invitations in no time!
 We’ve also got you covered on a modern guide to baby shower etiquette.

 Traditionally, baby showers are held in the third trimester of pregnancy.
 The beginning of the third trimester, from 28 to 32 weeks, is a great time for a baby shower!
 This is a solid start to planning a baby shower.

 Mom-to-be is still comfortable and mobile enough to enjoy herself but far enough along to be getting excited about the very real and near prospect of holding her newborn.
-Sannice1979 shared some truth on thebump.com that
+Sannice1979 shared some truth on thebump.com that:

 “You want to be able to enjoy it as well as have the energy to deal with everything afterwards.”

-Dads are often getting more enthusiastic at this point as well.
+Dads are often getting more enthusiastic at this point, as well.
 The physical reminder of a baby bump that squirms and kicks helps them connect with their unborn child in new ways.

 Larger items, such as cribs and car seats, can also be put together and installed without waiting until the last minute.
-Having a shower in the third trimester allows mom and dad to return duplicate items, as well as pick up things they still need, while they are still able to get around easily.
+Having a shower earlier on in the third trimester allows mom and dad to return duplicate items, as well as pick up things they still need, while they are still able to get around easily.

-When Should You Have an online baby shower?
+When Should You Have an Online Baby Shower?

 video calls or chats.
 If guests are joining from vastly different time zones, try to choose a time that is within waking hours for everyone.

-Guests will understand if they need to wake up a little early or stay up a little late, but may not be so happy about a chat scheduled for 2 AM.
-The priority consideration should go to the parents-to-be, as they need all the rest they can get before baby arrives.
-Mom’s energy may also be starting to wane, so allowing her much-needed rest is important.
+Guests will understand if they need to wake up a little early or stay up a little late, but they may not be so happy about a chat scheduled for 2 AM.
+The priority consideration should go to the parents-to-be, as they need all the rest they can get before the baby arrives.
+Mom’s energy may also be starting to wane, so allowing her much-needed rest is super important.

 Pregnancy complications– If mom has experienced some complications that necessitate bed rest or limited activity, this should impact the baby shower plans.
 It may mean an earlier shower to accommodate an earlier delivery or just simply limiting the number of guests or activities at the shower.
 Whatever the case, the most important thing is to keep mother and baby safe.